Make your own Pattern Weights

 Step 7: Sew up hole

 Now you just need to sew up the remaining hole to stop your filling escaping.
 If you want a ribbon hook on your weight like mine then now is the time to cut a length (I used 5cm (2″)) and insert it into the hole.
-Then slipstitch the seam incorporating the ribbon if you have one.
+Then slipstitch the seam closed incorporating the ribbon if you have one.

 You are finished.
 Now, if it sounds complicated or fiddly let me assure you that it is not.
 These are harder to explain than to make!
 If you produce several at the same time it becomes like a little production line and you can make them up really quickly.
-Depending what you generally make when you are sewing you might need quite a few pattern weights but they are so quick and easy to make and they will last for years.

-You can easily enlarge the template and make larger weights if they would help you with large pattern pieces.
+So, now you know how to make pattern weights you can easily enlarge the template and make larger weights if they would help you with large pattern pieces.

 Remember you can find the other sewing supplies tutorials at: